sonnyzxc/classicalmusic_quiz/README.md

 # classicalstream
-test your knowledge on classical music through the bot :D
+>test your knowledge on classical music through the bot :D

+token has been hidden for security reasons!

 Setup Virtual Environment
 ```